 Physical Inspection Checklists

 This appendix contains checklists for use in physical inspection of environmentally qualified equipment.
-Prior to the physical inspection, checklists for each device that is to be inspected. blank spaces in the Documented Informationsection of the checklist from the information in the licensee’s documentation files relating to the device.
-Alternatively, SCEW sheets in lieu of completing some of the check sheet spaces.
-During the inspection, the “As-Installed Condition” with the “Documented Information.” erify the absence of sources of localized environmental effects such as proximity of equipment to heat and radiation sources e.g., uninsulated pipes, and the location of equipment in unvented enclosures. greement between the “As Installed” Condition and “As Documented Information” in the “Yes” column. disagreement with a “No” and the nature of the disagreement in the “Comments” column. space for general comments.
+Prior to the physical inspection, the inspectors should prepare checklists for each device that is to be inspected.
+Complete the blank spaces in the “Documented Information” section of the checklist from the information in the licensee’s documentation files relating to the device.
+Alternatively, use system component evaluation worksheets (SCEW) sheets in lieu of completing some of the check sheet spaces.
+During the inspection, compare the “As-Installed Condition” with the “Documented Information.”
+Verify the absence of sources of localized environmental effects such as proximity of equipment to heat and radiation sources (e.g., uninsulated pipes, and the location of equipment in unvented enclosures.)
+Mark agreement between the “As Installed” Condition and “As Documented Information” in the “Yes” column.
+Mark a disagreement with a “No” and describe the nature of the disagreement in the “Comments” column.
+The bottom of the checklist provides a space for general comments.

-hecklists for the following equipment on the licensee’s EQML:
+This appendix provides checklists for the following equipment on the licensee’s EQML:

 Sensors (e.g., pressure, temperature, level, radiation) transmitters